 Manchester Science Festival is a highlight of the city’s cultural calendar and one of the most popular science festivals in the UK.

-The Festival is produced by the Science and Industry Museum and part of the Science Museum Group.
+It is produced by the Science and Industry Museum and part of the Science Museum Group.

 Manchester Science Festival 2021